thomax/scrambled-groups/README.md

 ## Known bugs

 - [ ] assigning a wanted group to a member, with a higher number than there are groups, will crash the app

+## Internal data structures

+### Directly edited by the user

+- group
+  - name
+  - members

+storedGroups holds the raw data, all data as strings allGroups holds the data when each group and members thereof are represented as objects

+### Produced by randomization

+membersByUnits
+--> membersByUnits?